HOW HOSTSCORE™ WORKS

 Scores are recalculated monthly based on the latest available data.
 Review data is refreshed periodically from Google, Trustpilot, and G2.

-Common reasons: missing profile fields (description, logo), no reviews on Google/Trustpilot, stale profile.
+Common reasons: missing profile fields (description, logo), no reviews on Google or Trustpilot, stale profile.
 Claim your listing and complete your profile to improve.

 70+ is excellent and earns the Top Ranked badge.
 50–69 is solid.
-Below 40 means there’s significant room for improvement.
+Below 40 means there is significant room for improvement.

-Not yet — we currently rely on third-party review platforms for trust scoring.
-Internal review scoring is planned.
+Not yet , we currently rely on third-party review platforms for trust scoring.
+Internal review scoring is planned for a future release.